MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 1. In **Team Explorer**, on the **My Work** page, go to the **Code Reviews** section and double-click the request, or right-click the request and choose **Open**.

+   The **Code Review** page appears.

    ![Screenshot of responding to a code review.](media/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review/respond.png)

-1. On the **Code Review** page, read the comments and reply to them as needed.
+1. Under the **Comments** section, read the comments and reply to them as needed.
 To reply to a comment, choose **Reply**, enter your comment in the box that appears, and then choose **OK**.

-1. To view a file and see the code blocks that have comments, or to edit a file, go to the **Comments** section.

-1. In the **Files** subsection, right-click the file and choose either:
+1. To view a file and see the code blocks that have comments, or to edit or comment on a file, go to the **Files** subsection.
+Right-click the file, and choose either:

    - **Compare (Read-Only)**
    - **Edit Local File**, or
    - **Add File Comment**

+   You can also select the checkbox next to a comment to indicate that the comment has been addressed.

 1. To send your comments, choose **Send Comments**.
-You can also select the checkbox next to a comment to indicate that the comment is addressed.

 1. When you and the other reviewers finish responding to each other's comments and you're ready to close the review, select **Close Review**, and then select: